WHO IS THE BEST STOCK BROKER? YOUR VOTE COUNTS

-- Transparently presented risks, fees and prices
+- Transparent presentation of risks, fees and prices

-- Working functions such as site search
+- Functionality of aspects such as the site search

 6. Customer support

-The advantage of a bank transfer is that there are in fact no amount limits for deposits and withdrawals.
+The advantage of a bank transfer is that there are no amount limits for deposits and withdrawals.
 For payments by credit card, for example, certain limits apply, sometimes even in the lower four-digit range.

-We would check out the following:
+We would check the following:

-- Minimum deposit with the broker
+- The minimum deposit with the broker

 - Minimum payout amount